 These probabilities are determined based on the presence of protected areas, larger areas of natural forest or other ecosystems, and areas that connect these larger areas of natural forest or other ecosystems (which animals may use to disperse between the areas).
 For more information on the maps, you can refer to https://rspo.org/members/georspo.

-2.2.3 HCVs 1-3: Additional questions for medium or high HCV 1-3 areas precautionary 'No-Go' areas for expansion under the simplified HCV approach.
-The extra checks are needed to make sure that potential HCV 1-3 areas are not replaced by new plantings.
+2.2.3 HCVs 1-3: Additional questions for medium or high HCV 1-3 areas areas.